-An ROTC was submitted to NDEP and approved in March 2012 to change the RDL for tritium from 300 pCi/L to 400 pCi/L in the CADD/CAP and CADD/CAP Addendum.
-The minimum detectable concentration values reported by the laboratory for tritium have historically ranged from <313 to <390 pCi/L using the conventional method to analyze for tritium.
+An ROTC was submitted to NDEP and approved in March 2012 to change the RDL for tritium from 300 pCi/L to 400 pCi/L in the CADD/CAP and CADD/CAP Addendum (DOE 2012).
+The minimum detectable concentration values reported by the laboratory for tritium have historically ranged from <313 to <390 pCi/L using the conventional method of tritium analysis.
 The analytical results were validated in accordance with the Environmental Procedures Catalog (LMS/POL/S04325), "Standard Practice for Validation of Environmental Data."
 All analyses were completed, and the samples were prepared and analyzed in accordance with accepted procedures that were based on the specified methods.
 The laboratory radiochemical minimum detectable concentration reported with these data is an a priori estimate of the detection capability of a given analytical procedure, not an absolute concentration that can or cannot be detected.
 A copy of the Data Validation Package is maintained in the LM records and is available on request.
-Refer to Table A-2 in Appendix A for the 14C calculations with the apparent age date of the samples.